JessiJullie/JessiSite/_posts/2020-02-20-customer-experience-example.md

 categories: ["Technical Account Management"]
 ---

-The following is a scrubbed version of a plan I laid out for another company on how to build customer relationships in the initial product adoption phase.
+The following is a scrubbed version of a hypothetical plan I laid out as a test exercise on how to build customer relationships in the initial product adoption phase.

 ### General Details